palasthotel/grid-avoid-doublets-wordpress/readme.txt

 == Installation ==

 1. Upload Plugin zip file to the `/wp-content/plugins/` directory
-1. Extract the Plugin to a `grid-avoid-doubletts` Folder
+1. Extract the Plugin to a `grid-avoid-doublets` Folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Use the API Calls in your theme and grid boxes